KevinGrant12/crypto-clopse/content/collections/articles/vechain-is-a-monster-that-solves-real-world-problems.md

         text: VeChainThor
       -
         type: text
+        text: ' is a public blockchain designed to optimize supply chain management and empower members within its ecosystem by providing a platform in which they can vote on proposals that rule its ecosystem.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: ' is a public blockchain designed to optimize supply chain management and empower members within its ecosystem by providing them a platform in which they can vote on proposals that rule its ecosystem.
-VeChainThor''s mainnet launched on June 30, 2018 after leaving its original home on the Ethereum smart contract network.
-Currently, VeChain 2.0 is on the testnet and aims to significantly upgrade its Proof of Authority ( PoA ) model which will increase the speed of applications across the board.
-While primarily focusing on the supply chain and dispatching the Internet of Things, VeChain is versatile enough to be explored in a plethora of industries.'
+        text: 'The mainnet launched on June 30, 2018 after parting ways with its original home on the Ethereum smart contract network.
+Currently, VeChain 2.0 is being tested and aims to significantly upgrade its Proof of Authority ( PoA ) model and increase the speed of applications using the platform.
+Focus remains on the supply chain and dispatching the Internet of Things.
+VeChain is versatile and is being explored in a plethora of industries.'
   -
     type: paragraph
     content: